Frequently Asked Questions

 Why a Network?

 The goal of our collaboration is the strengthening of each individual ministry and the expansion of CHE ministries worldwide.
-We are networked together for mutual support to share useful ideas and best practices, encourage each other, coordinate efforts, and optimize the use of limited resources.
+We are networked together for mutual support to share useful ideas and best practices, encourage each other, coordinate efforts, optimize the use of limited resources, and accelerate the advance of the Gospel.
 [Return to Questions]

 What are the benefits of being part of the Network?